flame-engine/flame/doc/components.md

 for example be for controls or joysticks that would be unergonomic to use if they had to stay within the viewport.

+Do note that this setting is only respected if the component is added directly to the root `FlameGame` and not as a child component of another component.

 ## PositionComponent

 This class represent a positioned object on the screen, being a floating rectangle or a rotating